mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 **Michaela:** [00:29:32] Yeah.
 I mean, I see it today.
 I see it quite often when people are writing, you know, 10 blog posts and they have like 10 people visiting the blog post, right?
 So it's definitely not something that you can easily rank.
-Maybe you have to push it from.
-Uh, a few other sites as well, right?
+Maybe you have to push it from, uh, a few other sites as well, right?
 I don't know, maybe some direct connections that you can interact with, right?
-People that you worked on before, or, you know, um, having some, some personal network that you can activate to get the first one to clients or something like that.
-Um,
+People that you worked on before, or, you know, um, having some, some personal network that you can activate to get the first one, two clients or something like that.
+Um, yeah.
-**Chris:** [00:30:01] yeah, that works for super important.
-And, um, I think that that's something that like, when people talk about like Griff, Twitter, Uh, that's one of the things that is the problem.
+**Chris:** [00:30:01] Networks are super important.
+And, um, I think that that's something that like, when people talk about like grift Twitter, uh, that's one of the things that is the problem, right?
-Right?
-Cause people say something similar to what I just said, and they're like, just right.
-And you're good.
+Cause people say something similar to what I just said, and they're like, "Just write three blog posts and you're good!"
 Um, and I want to be clear that that's not what I'm saying.
-You can write three to five blog posts and like you still have to have either a network or an audience or something like that.
-Right?
+You can write three to five blog posts and like you still have to have either a network or an audience or something like that, right?
 Like people still need to see those blog posts.
-Um, and you need the right people to see those blog posts and to do that, you need to build up your online presence and, uh, whether that's Twitter or dev to, or any of these other platforms, um, or your own site.
-Right.
+Um, and you need the right people to see those blog posts and to do that, you need to build up your online presence and, uh, whether that's Twitter or dev.to, or any of these other platforms, um, or your own site, right?
 Which is a harder, but, um, better path in the long run.
 Um, like it requires a lot of work to, uh, do this.
 And also like those three to five blog posts that I was talking about aren't necessarily going to be your first, right.
 Like writing is a skill, uh, and marketing is a skill.
-So if you're going to jump from pure engineering work, as I see to doing consulting, okay, maybe you already know people that you can get your first clients from, um, which is great.
+So if you're going to jump from pure engineering work, as I see to doing consulting, okay, maybe you already know people that you can get your first clients from, um, which is great, right?
-Right.
 But if you're going to take the approach of, I don't know who would be my clients and I need to find some and generate that interest and be public about it.
 Um, the three to five blog posts that I was just talking about are not going to be the first ones that you write probably.
 Um, you're probably going to write